 - Mood fluctuations

-- Other physical symptoms (for example, brittle hair and nails, low blood pressure, gastrointestinal issues, and/or electrolyte imbalance)
+- Other physical symptoms, like brittle hair and nails, low blood pressure, gastrointestinal issues, or electrolyte imbalance

 How Often Do OCD and Eating Disorders Co-Occur?

-People with eating disorders are more likely to experience OCD—between 11-69%—versus those without eating disorders—10-17%.2 A 2020 meta-analysis of literature on eating disorders and OCD found that “slightly less than one fifth of ED patients also ha[d] an additional lifetime diagnosis of OCD.”3
+People with eating disorders are more likely to experience OCD—between 11-69%—versus those without eating disorders—10-17%.2 A 2020 meta-analysis of literature on eating disorders and OCD found that 15-18% of subjects studied with an eating disorder also had a lifelong and current diagnosis of OCD.3

 Can OCD Cause Eating Disorders?

-While comorbidity is high, there is no direct link between eating disorders and OCD, and one does not necessarily cause the other.
-Some have suggested that EDs should be considered part of the OCD spectrum; or, that EDs and OCD should be listed under a separate spectrum of disorders characterized by obsessions and perfectionism.2 Currently, OCD and EDs exist in distinct categories in the DSM-V (obsessive compulsive and related disorders, and feeding and eating disorders).
+While comorbidity is high, there is no direct link between eating disorders and OCD, and OCD does not necessarily cause someone to develop an eating disorder.
+Some have suggested that eating disorders should be considered part of the OCD spectrum; or, that eating disorders and OCD should be listed under a separate spectrum of disorders characterized by obsessions and perfectionism.2 Currently, OCD and eating disorders exist in distinct categories in the DSM-V (obsessive compulsive and related disorders, and feeding and eating disorders).

 Shared Traits Between OCD and Eating Disorders